dch/glazier/icu.md

     make install
     cp $RELAX/icu/lib/*.dll $RELAX/icu/bin/

-* CouchDB still looks in icu/bin/ for the DLLs even though the build puts them in icu/lib/
+* the last line is because CouchDB still looks in icu/bin/ for the DLLs even though the build puts them in icu/lib/.
+This should probably be changed in CouchDB
 * confirm that the resulting ICU DLLs have the appropriate manifests

 [icu442]: http://download.icu-project.org/files/icu4c/4.4.2/icu4c-4_4_2-src.tgz